ADVERTISEMENT

 2. Physical Examination: Careful examination of the patient to check for the signs of hypoventilation and acidosis such as respiratory rate, heart rate, temperature, blood pressure, cyanosis, and myoclonus would help in diagnosis and treatment planning.

 3. Arterial Blood Gas: It is a type of blood test in which a blood sample from an artery is collected to measure the oxygen and carbon dioxide levels in the blood and also measures the acid-base balance in the blood.
-In the case of patients with respiratory acidosis, the carbon dioxide levels in the blood would be increased to levels more than 45 mm Hg, elevated bicarbonate levels to more than 30 mmHg, and pH decreased to values less than 7.5.
+In the case of patients with respiratory acidosis, the carbon dioxide levels in the blood would be increased to levels more than 45 mm Hg, bicarbonate levels will be elevated to more than 30 mmHg, and pH will decrease to values less than 7.5.

 4. Blood Test: